kk20krishna/Lending-Club-Case-Study/README.md

 # Lending Club Case Study
-> This case study focuses on applying Exploratory Data Analysis (EDA) techniques to understand the risk associated with lending for the lending company.
+> This case study focuses on applying Exploratory Data Analysis (EDA) techniques to understand the risk associated with lending for the consumer finance company.

 ## Table of Contents